justanotherdot/justanotherdot/site/posts/move_fast_and_tuck_code_into_the_shadows.md

 * `git flow` styled approaches and any vcs-based approach will never work because it lends into the 'change in place' idea by merging the reference with the experiment
-* feature flags work if they are kept macro and cohesive, but like what Carmack says, for every path checking is another whole set of branches one needs to keep in their head when worrying about how various 'versions' of the system work

 Otherwise, there are many ways to define clear boundaries between the reference and experimental implementation.
 The most popular solution out of many is